ruudy-es/Metronic-Crud-Generator-Bundle/README.md

 Step 4.
 Generate the required files for the bundle
 --------------------------------------------------

-At this point, the bundle is not yet ready.
+At this point, the bundle is not yet ready and you must choose between use default basic views provided in this bundle, or create your own.
+I recommend test this bundle with default view, but if you want create your layouts from scratch, you can go directly to Step 5.

 You need to generate the correct files and folders for the twig inherance:

     $ php app/console ruudy:metronic:generate